CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server.md

     ![](.././media/completed.png "sqlsearch")

-1. Go back to the Azure portal and search for the **SQL Server -Azure Arc**.
+1. Go back to the Azure portal and search for **SQL Server -Azure Arc**.
 You will see one resource that we just created using the PowerShell script in the previous step.

     ![](.././media/sqlvm.png "sqlsearch")

- 1. Select the **SQLVM** resource and, now you can see the dashboard of **SQLVM** SQL Server -Azure Arc.
+ 1. Select the **SQLVM** resource and, now you can see the dashboard of **SQLVM** SQL Server -Azure Arc from Azure Portal.

     ![](.././media/dashsql.png "sqlsearch")